 Catherine Mooney teaches church history and the history of Christian spirituality at Boston College’s School of Theology and Ministry.
 She has a Master’s in Theological Studies (M.T.S.) from Harvard Divinity School, and an M.A., M.Phil., and Ph.D. in medieval history from Yale University.
 She has taught at Virginia Commonwealth University in Richmond, VA, the University of the Witwatersrand in Johannesburg, South Africa, and Weston Jesuit School of Theology in Cambridge, MA.
-She is an international lecturer at both scholarly and religious venues.
-She has served on boards for the Society for Medieval Feminist Studies, Monastic Matrix, and the Franciscan Friars, and has received research awards from the National Endowment for the Humanities, Harvard Divinity School, and the Franciscan Institute of St. Bonaventure University, NY.
+She is an international lecturer in both scholarly and religious venues.
+She advances the study of saints in her roles as President of the Hagiography Society and as board member for the Jesuit-founded Bollandist Society.
+She serves also on the board for Monastic Matrix, a web resource centered on medieval women’s religious communities, and has served on boards for the Society for Medieval Feminist Studies and for the Franciscan Friars.
+She has received research awards from the National Endowment for the Humanities, Harvard Divinity School, and the Franciscan Institute of St. Bonaventure University, NY.

 How, like Jesus, can we – even at great risk to ourselves -- stand up to today’s kings and Pharisees ready to oppress others?
 And how, like Jesus, can we let love and life-giving service be the hallmarks of our own exercise of authority?VIEW